-During the third quarter of 2022, the Trust announced its Enhanced Capital Allocation and Portfolio Optimization Plan, which aims to monetize more than \$1 billion of low-yielding and sought-after assets over a two-year period where value-enhancing goals have been achieved.
+During the third quarter of 2022, the Trust announced its Enhanced Capital Allocation and Portfolio Optimization Plan, which aims to monetize more than \$1 billion of low-yielding and sought-after assets through the end of 2024 where value-enhancing goals have been achieved.
 The objective of the Enhanced Capital Allocation and Portfolio Optimization Plan is to capitalize on the successful strategies employed on specific assets that are now prime for monetization.
-This will reorient the REIT's portfolio by increasing short- to medium-term net operating income and FFO growth, while at the same time maintaining a prudent yet meaningful pipeline of development assets that provide significant flexibility to the REIT and, reducing debt.
+This will re-orient the REIT's portfolio by increasing short- to medium-term net operating income and FFO growth, while at the same time maintaining a prudent yet meaningful pipeline of development assets that provide significant flexibility to the REIT and, reducing debt.